jwagantall/tsc/README.md

-# TSC

-This is the private repository of the Technical Steering Committee (TSC)

 ## Overview:
 This repo serves to provide a structure for activity, discussions and decisions of the Hiero Technical Steering Committee, operating under the authority of the [Hiero Project Charter](https://github.com/LFDT-Hiero/hiero/blob/main/technical-charter.md).